Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Introduction

 The paper is organized as follows.
 In Section \ref{sec:notation}, we introduce the notation, assumptions, and target estimand.
 In Section \ref{sec:method}, we describe the proposed framework.
-In Section \ref{sec:simu}, we examine the proposed methods through comprehensive simulations.
-A real data application is presented to illustrate the proposed method in Section \ref{sec:realdat}.
+In Section \ref{sec:simu}, we examine the proposed methods in terms of prediction and subgroup identification accuracy through comprehensive simulations.
+We applied our proposed method to the AREDS trial to estimate CATE and identify subgroups with differential efficacy in Section \ref{sec:realdat}.
 Finally, we conclude and discuss limitations and future work in Section \ref{sec:conclusion}.